 The Activate My Church feature is a church leader action that will send the request details and a personal encouragement or note to your Response Team.
 Watch the video below to learn more about how this can enhance your Church's capability to meet CarePortal requests.
 For more information regarding Response Teams please see this support article.

 The Engage Community feature sends a notification to other churches and champions within your community allowing them to get involved.
-When you engage your community, your church will take the lead on that request.
+When you engage your community, your church will take the lead on that request (and receive any subsequent community responses for that request).
 Engaging the community is a great way for your church to partner with other churches as well as local community members.

 Church to Church